Coprime integers: Generating all coprime pairs

 Another (much simpler) way to generate a tree of positive coprime pairs (m, n) (with m > n) is by means of two generators $f:(m,n)\rightarrow(m+n,n)$ and $g:(m,n)\rightarrow(m+n,m)$, starting with the root $(2,1)$.
 The resulting binary tree, the Calkin–Wilf tree, is exhaustive and non-redundant, which can be seen as follows.
 Given a coprime pair one recursively applies $f^{-1}$ or $g^{-1}$ depending on which of them yields a positive coprime pair with m > n.
 Since only one does, the tree is non-redundant.
 Since by this procedure one is bound to arrive at the root, the tree is exhaustive.

 Applications

-In machine design, an even, uniform gear wear is achieved by choosing the tooth counts of the two gears meshing together to be relatively prime.
+In machine design, a more uniform gear wear is achieved by choosing the tooth counts of the two gears meshing together to be relatively prime.
 When a 1:1 gear ratio is desired, a gear relatively prime to the two equal-size gears may be inserted between them.

 In pre-computer cryptography, some Vernam cipher machines combined several loops of key tape of different lengths.
 Many rotor machines combine rotors of different numbers of teeth.
 Such combinations work best when the entire set of lengths are pairwise coprime.